henkjannl/py-animate/README.md

 * .xlsx not yet supported, only .xls
 * if `OPACITY` is less than 100% or a `MASK` is not white or black, or an `IMAGE` has partial transparency, a red shade may occur.
 This is probably something in Pillow
+* `MOVIE` is not always working well. `.mpeg` seems to work better than `.mp4`, but in both cases the result does not seem to be reliable.
+An issue is posted at [ffmpeg-python](https://github.com/kkroening/ffmpeg-python/issues/606#issue-1034399324)
 * `MOVIE` and `ANIMATEDGIF` do not support the `FRAMERATE`
 * Font support is not system independent